Planning for retirement as a business owner

 Weighing your options

 When it comes to planning for the future, there's no shortage of small business owner retirement options.
 It's important to know the pros and cons of each plan so that you can decide which is right for you.
-Here are three of the most popular retirement plans for small businesses:
+Here are three of the most popular retirement plans for small businesses.
+Be sure to consult with a tax advisor about your personal situation.

-• Solo 401(k) — also known as the self-employed 401(k), individual 401(k), or one-participant 401(k).
-The Solo is made for small businesses with just one employee: you (and your spouse, if they also earn income from your small business).
-There are no age restrictions; all you need is your employee identification number, and you can contribute to your plan both as an employer and an employee.
+- Solo 401(k) — also known as the self-employed 401(k), individual 401(k), or one-participant 401(k).
+The Solo 401(k) is designed for small businesses with just one employee: you (and your spouse, if your spouse also earns income from the business).
+All you need is your employee identification number, and you can contribute to your plan both as an employer and an employee.
 Those contributions are generally tax-deductible as a business expense, as an added perk.
-However, you contribute to this plan alone, and there are restrictions on withdrawing money, just as with a traditional 401(k).
+However, there are restrictions on withdrawing money, just as with a traditional 401(k).
 Except under specific circumstances, withdrawing before age 59½ results in a direct tax penalty in addition to regular income taxes.

-• SEP-IRA — the Simplified Employee Pension IRA.
-This plan is easy, flexible and applicable to most business owners, from the self-employed to large corporations.
-With more generous investment choices and contribution limits, this plan is well suited for those who want to extend benefits to their employees as well as themselves.
-You can access and withdraw your money at any time, but federal taxes apply.
-Employers and employees must contribute equally, up to $6,000, and employees can't defer their salary to make those contributions.
+- SEP-IRA — the Simplified Employee Pension IRA.
+This plan provides flexibility to most business owners, from the self-employed to large corporations.
+With more generous contribution limits, this plan is well suited for those who want to extend benefits to their employees as well as themselves.
+SEPs are a fully employer-provided benefit, meaning employees can’t contribute their own money into the account through deposits or salary deferrals.
+Employers must contribute equally to every employee account, not to exceed 25% of the employee’s salary or $70,000.
+This provides flexibility for employers to contribute more during flush years and dial down contributions when cash flow is tight.
+Like Solo 401(k)s, you can access and withdraw your money at any time, but federal tax penalties apply if you’re under age 59½.

 Setting up other long-term investments